Israel Defense Forces insignia: Beret pins

 All berets in the Israel Defense Forces, other than general corps berets (when worn by recruits), have pins attached to their front, which represent the symbol of the corps.
 While soldiers may wear the beret of another corps due to serving at that corps' base, they will always wear the pin of their native corps.
 Each pin consists of the corps symbol as well as a certain ornament which also contains the name of the corps.
 Soldiers serving a term in military prison must wear a blank beret with no pins attached.

 Shoulder tags

 Typically, each IDF unit (yehida) has its own shoulder tag (tagei katef).
-Shoulder tags consist of a long section and a tip, which can be one of four shapes: a circle (commands, directorates and air force units except anti-aircraft), a square (Golani Brigade), a diamond, or a shield-like shape (most common).
+Shoulder tags consist of a long section and a tip, which can be one of four shapes: a circle (commands, directorates and air force units except anti-aircraft), a rectangle (Golani Brigade), a diamond, or a shield-like shape (most common).
 Shoulder tags are only worn on dress uniforms, on the left shoulder attached to the shoulder strap.

 Some of the IDF shoulder tags: